 In November 2017, the Americas Health Foundation (AHF) convened a meeting of six Latin American key opinion leaders in the fields of immuno-oncology, health economics, and regulatory aspects to develop recommendations for increasing the use of biomarkers in immuno-oncology therapies in Latin America.

-The resulting paper, “The Value of Biomarkers in Optimizing the Use of Immuno-oncologic Therapy,” was accepted for publication in the Journal of Cancer Policy.
+The resulting paper, “The Value of Biomarkers in Optimizing the Use of Immuno-oncologic Therapy,” is currently under review for publication.

 Increasing Access to Immuno-oncology Therapies in Brazil